JiatongLiu97/udacity_capstone/README.md

 ## How to run the tests

+Firstly,make sure your server is running.
-Firstly, you need to create a new test database in your local postgresql
+Then you need to create a new test database in your local postgresql
 ```
 create database capstone_test;
 ```